philipNoonan/trt_pose/README.md

 # Mocat trt_pose
-App to get and parse poses from kinect or realse cameras
+App to get and parse poses from kinect or realsense cameras

 ## Dependencies
 Cuda